Transportation-cost inequalities for diffusions driven by Gaussian processes: Introduction

 \section{Introduction}

-Transportation--cost inequalities can be seen as a functional approach to the concentration of measure phenomenon (see e.g. Ledoux's work \cite{Led01} for a survey on this topic).
-Let $(E,d)$ be a metric space and let $P(E)$ denote the set of probability measures on the Borel sets of $E$.
-We say that the $p$-transportation--cost inequality holds for a measure $\mu \in P(E)$ if there is a constant $C$ such that
+Transportation--cost inequalities can be seen as a functional approach to the concentration of measure phenomenon (cf. Ledoux's work \cite{Led01} for an introduction to the theory of measure concentration and the work \cite{GL10} by Gozlan and L\'eonard for an overview to transport inequalities).
+They are usually of the following form: Let $(E,d)$ be a metric space and let $P(E)$ denote the set of probability measures on the Borel sets of $E$.
+We say that a \emph{$p$-transportation--cost inequality} holds for a measure $\mu \in P(E)$ if there is a constant $C$ such that

 holds for all $\nu \in P(E)$.
 Here $\mathcal{W}_p(\nu,\mu)$ denotes the Wasserstein $p$-distance

 where $\Pi(\nu,\mu)$ is the set of all probability measures on the product space $E \times E$ with marginals $\nu$ resp. $\mu$, and $H(\nu\,|\,\mu)$ is the relative entropy (or Kullback--Leibler divergence) of $\nu$ with respect to $\mu$, i.e.